Chula Vista Alcohol and Drug Use Statistics

 Meth and fentanyl are the worst threats facing those that live in Southern California, according to the latest research:1,2

-- The overall volume of meth seizures at the California-Baja border increased by 383% in the same period, or 33,381 kgs, while the street value dropped by 40%.
+Meth seizures at the California-Baja border increased by 383% in the same period, or 33,381 kgs.

-If your life has been impacted by substance misuse, call us at 800-926-9037 (Who Answers?) for help finding a rehab center near you.
+If your life has been impacted by substance abuse, call us at 800-926-9037 (Who Answers?) for help finding drug rehab centers in Chula Vista.

-Depending on a range of factors, your cost for rehab will vary.
+Depending on a range of factors, your cost will vary.
 This includes:

-Regardless of your needs and ability to pay, there are numerous Chula Vista alcohol rehabs and drug rehabs ready to help you succeed in recovery from addiction.
+Regardless of your needs and ability to pay, there are numerous Chula Vista drug rehabs ready to help you succeed in recovery from addiction.

-While many Chula Vista drug rehabs accept private insurance and self-pay clients, there’s a high percentage of people with little or no access to funding for substance misuse treatment.
+While many Chula Vista detox centers and drug rehabs accept private insurance and self-pay clients, there’s a high percentage of people with little or no access to funding for substance abuse treatment.
 The 2019 San Diego County Community Health Survey showed that over 12% of residents are uninsured, the highest percentage being in the Hispanic and Native groups.3

-State-funded rehabs provide services to those that can’t afford rehab or are underinsured, paying for it with programs offered by government and non-profit agencies.
-For example, the Substance Abuse and Mental Health Services Administration (SAMHSA) has a block grant program to provide money to rehab centers in different localities across the country.
+State-funded facilities provide services to those that can’t afford care or are underinsured, paying for it with programs offered by government and non-profit agencies.
+For example, the Substance Abuse and Mental Health Services Administration (SAMHSA) has a block grant program to provide money to addiction treatment centers in different localities across the country.

-How Do I Pay for Drug Rehab in Chula Vista, California?
+How Do You Pay for Drug Rehab in Chula Vista?